MyselfRoshan/LinuxDebian/README.md

 $ sudo tar xjf firefox-*.tar.bz2 -C /opt
 ```

-_`Note: Above command will extract all files from firefox-*.tar.bz2 ti the /opt/firefox directory.`_
+_`Note: Above command will extract all files from firefox-*.tar.bz2 to the /opt/firefox directory.`_

 `Step 5` : Run the following command to install a soft link of `firefox` file under `/usr/local/bin/` directory, so it will be accessible from anywhere the system: